linode/docs/docs/applications/media-servers/use-block-storage-with-plex-media-server.md

 - '[Plex Media Server Documentation](https://support.plex.tv/hc/en-us/categories/200007567-Plex-Media-Server)'
 ---

-Plex is a media server that allows you to store your media on a remote server and stream it from your devices.
+Plex is a media server that allows you to store your media on a remote server and stream it to your devices.
 This guide will show how to attach a Block Storage Volume to an existing Linode in order to meet the demands of a growing media library.

 ## Before You Begin

 Plex Server is assumed to be installed and running on a Linode.
 See how to [Install Plex Media Server on Ubuntu 16.04](/docs/applications/media-servers/install-plex-media-server-on-ubuntu-16-04/) if it is not installed.
+After installation, follow the steps in the [Initial Setup](http://localhost:1313/docs/applications/media-servers/install-plex-media-server-on-ubuntu-16-04/#initial-setup) section to create an SSH tunnel to your Linode and configure the Plex server.

 This guide also assumes a Plex account is created since Plex Media Player will require login to a Plex account.